ganeti/ganeti/doc/index.rst

 Welcome to Ganeti's documentation!
 ==================================

-This page is the starting point for browsing the ganeti documentation.
-It contains link to all the sections of the documentation, grouped by topic.
+This page is the starting point for browsing the Ganeti documentation.
+It contains links to all the sections of Ganeti documentation, grouped by topic.

-The list of changes between Ganeti versions is provided in the :doc:`news` file.

-In order to help understanding the Ganeti terminology, a :doc:`glossary` is provided.

-Also see the :ref:`search`.
+A few quick references:

+- :doc:`glossary`: Provides explanations of basic Ganeti terminology.
+- :doc:`news` file: Lists changes between Ganeti versions.
+- :ref:`search`: Allows you to search for key terms across Ganeti documentation.

 Installing Ganeti
 +++++++++++++++++

-In order to install Ganeti, follow the instructions contained in the :doc:`install`.

-If you are an experienced user, the content of the :doc:`install-quick` should be enough.
+There are a few resources you can use to install and/or upgrade Ganeti:

+- :doc:`install`: Comprehensive instructions for installing Ganeti.
+- :doc:`install-quick`: A shortened installation guide for the experienced Ganeti user.
-Instructions for upgrading an existing installation to the latest version of Ganeti are contained in the :doc:`upgrade`.
+- :doc:`upgrade`: Instructions for upgrading an existing installation to the latest version of Ganeti.

 Using Ganeti
 ++++++++++++

+The following resources provide guidance on how to use Ganeti:

-Information about how to manage a Ganeti cluster after it has been installed (including management of nodes, instances, info about the tools and the monitoring agent) can be found in :doc:`admin`.
+- :doc:`admin`: Information about how to manage a Ganeti cluster after it is installed (including management of nodes, instances, and information about the tools and the monitoring agent).

-A more example-oriended guide is available in :doc:`walkthrough`.
+- :doc:`walkthrough`: A more example-oriented guide to Ganeti.

-The various tool that are part of Ganeti are described one by one in the :doc:`manpages`.
+- :doc:`manpages`: Descriptions of the various tools that are part of Ganeti.

-A description of the security model underlying a Ganeti cluster can be found in the :doc:`security` document.
+- :doc:`security`: A description of the security model underlying a Ganeti cluster.

-Ganeti functionalities can be extended by hooking scripts automatically activated when certain events happen.
-Information on this mechanism is provided in the :doc:`hooks` document.
+- :doc:`hooks`: Information on hooking scripts, which extend Ganeti functionalities by automatically activating when certain events happen.

-While using Ganeti, the allocation of instances can happen manually or automatically, through some external tools making decisions about this.
-The API for such tools is described in :doc:`iallocator`.

-Most of the functionalities of Ganeti can be programmatically accessed through an API, the :doc:`rapi`.
+- :doc:`iallocator`: Description of the API for external tools which can allocate instances either manually or automatically.
+- :doc:`rapi`: Details the Ganeti remote API, which allows programmatic access to most of the functionalities of Ganeti.

-Compatibility with the standard OVF virtual machine interchange format is provided by the :doc:`ovfconverter`.
+- :doc:`ovfconverter`: Provides compatibility with the standard OVF virtual machine interchange format.

-Mainly for testing reasons, Ganeti also has :doc:`virtual-cluster`.
+- :doc:`virtual-cluster`: Describes how to use virtual cluster support, which is utilized mainly for testing reasons.

-A few functionalities are explicitly targeted for big installations, where multiple clusters are present.
-A tool for merging two existing clusters is provided, and is described in :doc:`cluster-merge`.
-There is also a document describing the procedure for :doc:`move-instance`.
+A few functionalities are explicitly targeted for big installations, in which multiple clusters are present.

+- :doc:`cluster-merge`: Describes a tool for merging two existing clusters.
+- :doc:`move-instance`: Describes how to move instances between clusters.

 Developing Ganeti
 +++++++++++++++++

-A few documents useful for who wants to modify Ganeti are available and listed in this section.
+There are a few useful documents for developers who want to modify Ganeti:

-A description of the locking strategy and, in particular, lock order dependencies is presented in :doc:`locking`.
+- :doc:`locking`: Describes Ganeti's locking strategy and, in particular, lock order dependencies.

-Build dependencies and other useful development-related information are provided in the :doc:`devnotes`.
+- :doc:`devnotes`: Details build dependencies and other useful development-related information.

-All the features implemented in Ganeti are described in a design document before being actually implemented.
-Designs can be implemented in a released version, or be still draft (and therefore either incomplete or not implemented).

 Implemented designs
 -------------------

+Before actual implementation, all Ganeti features are described in a design document.
+Designs fall into two categories: released versions and draft versions (which are either incomplete or not implemented).

 .. toctree::
    :maxdepth: 1